tinyplex/tinybase/site/guides/07_developer_tools/2_generating_apis.md

 ## Using The getStoreApi Method

-This is performed from the Tools object - which is returned from the createTools method - and via the getStoreApi method.
+This is performed from the Tools object - which is returned from the createTools function - and via the getStoreApi method.

 The method takes a parameter which serves as the 'name' for your wrapped, typed,
 Store: